cdrummey216/whoami/whoami.md

 * 0g: Capturing Complexity

 **Part 1: What am 'I'?**
-* 1a: A Method for Knowing and Understanding the self
+* 1a: A Method for Knowing and Understanding the Self
 * 1b: The Duality of Self
 * 1c: A Formula for Identity
 * 1d: Exercising Free Will